-With Eagle, you can achieve an AAT or ACCA qualification with our cost-effective subscription.
+With Eagle, you can achieve an AAT, ACCA or CIMA qualification with our cost-effective subscription.
 Take your first steps into the accounting world on your own terms.
 We’ll provide everything you need to know about the courses.
 All you need to do is bring motivation and commitment.

 Strictly Necessary Cookies

 Strictly Necessary Cookie should be enabled at all times so that we can save your preferences for cookie settings.